nullrocket/gitbook/account/asd/third-party-logins.md

 To manage your Third Party Logins, go to Account &gt; Associate Another Login from within your Passpack account.
 Click the Start Now button and then choose which kind of login you'd like to associate with the account.

-### How to sign up for Passpack with Yahoo!

-Passpack allows you to use an existing login you have for your Yahoo! account as the login for your Passpack account.

-#### How to Sign Up

-To use your Yahoo!
-Login, go to [https://www.passpack.com/online](https://www.passpack.com/online) and click on the Yahoo! icon on the left, then use the Yahoo!
-Sign In button that will appear in the sign up dialog .
-This will take you to Yahoo! so you can login and give Passpack permission to access your account.
-You can then finish your Passpack registration by creating your _Packing Key_.

-### How to sign up for Passpack with Facebook?

-Passpack allows you to use an existing login you have for your Facebook account as the login for your Passpack account.

-#### How to Sign Up

-To use your Facebook Login, go to [https://www.passpack.com/online](https://www.passpack.com/online) and click on the Facebook icon on the left, then use the Facebook Sign In button that will appear in the sign up dialog .
-This will take you to Facebook so you can login and give Passpack permission to access your account.
-You can then finish your Passpack registration by creating your _Packing Key_.

-### How to sign up for Passpack with OpenID?

-Passpack is supports OpenID as a relying party, also called an OpenID consumer.
-This means you can use your OpenID as the login for your Passpack account.

-#### How to Sign Up

-To use your OpenID, go to [https://www.passpack.com/online](https://www.passpack.com/online) and insert your OpenID identity and provider.
-This will take you to your OpenID provider so you can login and give Passpack permission to access your account.
-You can then finish your Passpack registration by creating your _Packing Key_.
-Watch the video below to see how it works.

-#### Bookmark the Sign In Page

-To sign into your Passpack account, go to [https://www.passpack.com/openid](https://www.passpack.com/openid).
-We suggest you bookmark that page for faster access.

 ### How to delete a third party login?

 Third Party Logins can be deleted ONLY if you also have a standard Passpack User ID and Password combination.
 If you do not have these, you can set them up under Account &gt; Set a User ID and Settings &gt; Set a Password.